"I don't know where I'd be without YMCA and my Roomsponsors"

 Matt was in a terrible state – lonely, cold and penniless.
 Thankfully, however, he was referred to a local YMCA.
 He was able to take his first shower in a very long time, and thanks to YMCA he had his own room.
 It was amazing to have somewhere to call home.

 Matt was soon able to go back to school and start lessons again.
 And with the encouragement of YMCA staff, he began to realise that he had good academic potential.
 Since coming to YMCA, Matt's training to be a nurse, and he's made lots of new friends.
 "I'm the happiest I've ever been," he says.

 "My Roomsponsors are the only reason I'm alive at all"

 Looking back on her childhood, Debbie can't remember a time when her parents showed her any affection.
 They made it very clear she wasn't wanted, and Debbie was put through year after year of emotional torment and neglect.
 Then when she was 18, they threw her out of the house – with a warning never to return.

 It's estimated that on average, a young person will only be on the streets for six hours before being approached to sell drugs, their body, or both.
 Debbie was on the streets for over two months – during which she was attacked and raped on multiple occasions.
 "It's all a blur now" she told her Key Worker.
 "I didn't even know what day it was.
 I just wanted to die."

 It's hard to think about what would have happened if we hadn't found Debbie when we did – shivering with pneumonia, she was close to death.
-But thanks to the Roomsponsorship of people like you, Debbie was able to get the medical attention, food and rest that she needed to recover.
+But thanks to YMCA, Debbie was able to get the medical attention, food and rest that she needed to recover.
 Just as importantly, YMCA counsellors have also helped Debbie to talk about her experiences and overcome her anxieties.